trunghieumickey/WinForm-Designer/README.md

-# WDDN
+# WinFormd Designer
-WDDN or Winform Designer DotNet is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of VisualStudio.
-This fork includes the ability create forms for powershell.
+Winformd Designer is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of Visual Studio.

 # Features
 * C# Form Creation